fuzzsgrill/fuzzsgrill.com/content/blog/stream_deck.md

 ![Home](/images/stream_deck/home.png)

-This is the home screen, top left is my terminal commands, Discord tools, Windows tools, applications that I use, a count down to Christmas (I had an extra tile and wanted it to look nice), Spotify controls, quick apps to launch games, Windows sound controls, websites I visit, weather, Spotify controls, and then a button to go to the next page which is blank.
+This is the home screen, starting at the top left is my terminal commands, Discord tools, Windows tools, applications that I use, a count down to Christmas (I had an extra tile and wanted it to look nice), Spotify controls, quick apps to launch games, Windows sound controls, websites I visit, weather, Spotify control (quick access), and then a button to go to the next page which is blank.

 # Terminal
 In this folder I have a bunch of commands that make using the terminal easy.
 When you first open the page you see this:

 ![Terminal](/images/stream_deck/terminal_home.png)

-Here I can choose what I need, blog tools, Ubuntu's terminal or access my ThinkPad X61 that I use to home lab some stuff (ok you caught me, it's a NAS).
+Here I can choose what I need, blog tools, Ubuntu's terminal (also known as Windows Sub Linux) or access my ThinkPad X61 that I use to home lab some stuff (ok you caught me, it's a NAS).
 I do not have a picture for it yet.

 When you press the computer button (blog tools) it brings you here: